//this is the mailchimp popup form //ShareThis code for sharing images

 5. Diversity in Personality Types

-Big Five, Type A/B, Four Temperaments, Myers-Briggs… regardless of the framework you choose, understanding personality differences can also be a valuable tool for creating a workplace that finds strength in its diversity.
+Big Five, Type A/B, Four Temperaments, Myers-Briggs… regardless of the framework you choose, understanding personality differences can also be a valuable tool for creating an inclusive workplace.

 Being mindful of personality means hiring people knowing that they have a strong chance of being a good match for a particular job.
-In turn, this sets you up to improve retention and engagement.
-Overall, this helps explain why personality assessments have been a common practice in HR for years
+In turn, this sets you up to improve employee engagement and retention.
+Overall, this helps explain why personality assessments have been a common practice in HR for years.

 Overall, comprehending and incorporating the five types of diversity in the workplace can bring significant advantages.
 It helps hiring managers develop a connected, engaged, and more inclusive workforce.
 In the future, this diversity would drive growth and success for the company.

 However, the five types of diversity in the workplace aren't technically limited to just five.
-More diversity types exist such as sexual orientation, religion, age, and a lot more.
+Other types exist, such as sexual orientation, religion, age, and many more.
 But in general, the types discussed here are the most common and crucial factors that the human resources department must consider.

 1. Civil Rights Act of 1866

-The Civil Rights Act of 1866 is among the earliest acts that prohibit discrimination during the recruitment process.
-In particular, it prevents HR professionals from basing their recruitment decisions on an applicant's race.
+The Civil Rights Act of 1866 is among the earliest acts to prohibit discrimination during the recruitment process.
+It specifically prevents HR professionals from basing their recruitment decisions on an applicant's race.

 2. Title VII of the Civil Rights Act of 1964

-Similarly, Title VII of the Civil Rights Act of 1964 further supplements the previous Civil Rights Act of 1866 and includes more marginalized sectors.
-It prohibits discrimination in employment not only based on race but also on color, religion, nationality, and gender.
+Similarly, Title VII of the Civil Rights Act of 1964 supplements the previous Civil Rights Act of 1866 and includes more marginalized sectors.
+It prohibits employment discrimination based on race, color, religion, nationality, and gender.

 3. Age Discrimination in Employment Act of 1967